elysiajs/documentation/docs/concept/plugin.md

     .listen(8080)
 ```

-Plugin can be registered by using `use` method.
+Plugins can be registered by using `use` method.

-Registering a plugin will combine types between plugin and current instance, and the scope of hooks and schema get merged as well.
+Registering a plugin will combine types between the plugin and current instance, and the scope of hooks and schema get merged as well.

 ## Separate file

-Using plugin pattern, you can define decouple your logic into a separate file.
+Using the plugin pattern, you can define and decouple your logic into a separate file.

 ```ts
 // plugin.ts